Wired for rebates: Questions and answers about B.C.'s EV charger program

 "The [Province of BC] target for electric light duty vehicles is 10% of new car sales by 2025, 30% by 2030, and 100% by 2040," BC Hydro program manager Reid Arkinstall said as he kicked off the November 5 Alliance webinar on the EV rebate program.
 "So this program is really designed to address one of the key barriers of EV adoption, which is access to charging infrastructure, and in particular, charging at homes and workplaces.

-Funded by the BC Ministry of Energy, Mines and Petroleum Resources – and administered by BC Hydro and Fortis BC – the $4.8 million in rebates make it more affordable for residents, condo managers, strata councils, and businesses to add Level 2 charging.
+Funded by the BC Ministry of Energy, Mines, and Low Carbon Innovation – and administered by BC Hydro and Fortis BC – the $4.8 million in rebates make it more affordable for residents, condo managers, strata councils, and businesses to add Level 2 charging.
 For a limited time, BC Hydro is matching the provincial rebate amount for single-family homes.

 While most residents, condos, and businesses in B.C. qualify for the incentives, the specifics and processes around the rebates vary.
 Here are a few key questions and answers covered in the Alliance webinar, and you can get full program details online.